ANNAhabANNA/Right-Hands/README.md

         * ### to provide the user with an option to get in touch and find business contact details including social links

-        * ### to showcase the user the previous projects completed by business
+        * ### to showcase the user the previous projects completed by company

         * ### to instill memorable company image and logo